 Whether you buy your ground beef at the supermarket or you grind your own beef at home, it's important to cook ground beef thoroughly.
 This is because undercooked ground beef can harbor dangerous bacteria like E. coli and Salmonella.

 Foods become contaminated with bacteria in any number of ways.
-In the case of meat, it can happen anywhere along the supply chain, from the farm where the beef are raised to the supermarket or butcher shop where you buy it.
-You might even contaminate it yourself at home via your utensils or a cutting board (see Cross-contamination), by not washing your hands or whatever.
+In the case of meat, it can happen anywhere along the supply chain, from the farm where the beef is raised to the supermarket or butcher shop where you buy it.
+You might even contaminate it yourself at home via your utensils or a cutting board (due to cross-contamination), or your hands.

-The way to achieve well-done burgers is by cooking them for three to four minutes per side, depending on how thick they are and how hot your grill or pan is.
-You can use an instant-read thermometer to check the temperature to make sure.
+The way to achieve well-done burgers is by cooking them for 3 to 4 minutes per side, depending on how thick they are and how hot your grill or pan is.
+You can use an instant-read thermometer to check the temperature to make sure—even if you oven-bake the burgers.
 But once you've cooked your burgers this way a few times you'll get the hang of it.

 You might be saying to yourself, "Why do I have to cook my burgers well-done when it's okay to cook my steaks medium rare?
 Beef is beef, right?"

 Well, yes and no. For one thing, in the case of a steak or roast, these bacteria only hang out on the surface of the meat, not the interior.
 And since the surface of a steak or roast is the first part that gets cooked, it's safe to cook a steak or roast to medium rare.

 Ground beef, on the other hand, starts out as a large primal cut like beef chuck.
 Let's say there are bacteria on the surface of the meat.
 When it goes through the grinder, all that surface area gets swirled throughout, so any bacteria that were on the surface are now uniformly distributed throughout the meat.